Rithvik50/VehicleRental/README.md

 ## Sample Workflow

 1. Login or register a new account
-2. Browse available vehicles
+2. Rent available vehicles
-3. Rent a vehicle
+3. Enter details for desired vehicle
-4. Enter rental dates and payment information
+3. Enter rental dates and registration number
-5. Manage your rentals
+4. Pay for rented vehicles
-6. Update your profile
+5. If admin, add vehicles

 ## System Requirements